A strong, united voice for Canadian canola

 Top advocacy priorities

 The Canola Council of Canada is very active, advocating for the priorities of our members.
-There is a range of policies that we are involved in and our top advocacy priorities are outlined below.
+There is a range of policies that we are involved in, and current advocacy priorities include the following:

 Supporting the market for canola-based biofuels

-- Canola is a sustainable part of a healthy environment, taking greenhouse gas emissions from the air and turning them into renewable fuel.
-Canola-based biofuels are low-carbon, renewable fuels made from crops grown by 43,000 Canadian farmers.
+• Canola is a sustainable part of a healthy environment, taking greenhouse gas emissions from the air and turning them into renewable fuel.
+Canola-based biofuels are low-carbon, renewable fuels made from crops grown by approximately 40,000 Canadian farmers.
 These biofuels are good for the environment, our economy and our farms.

-- Incorporating the advantages of canola-based biofuels into the Clean Fuel Standard (CFS) will lead to further greenhouse gas reductions.
-Within CFS, sustainability criteria must recognize canola and crop-based agriculture in Canada and other qualifying countries as sustainable on an aggregate basis, to ensure competitiveness with our trading partners.
+• Incorporating the advantages of canola-based biofuels into the federal Clean Fuel Regulations (CFR) will lead to further greenhouse gas reductions.
+Within CFR, sustainability criteria must recognize canola and crop-based agriculture in Canada and other qualifying countries as sustainable on an aggregate basis, to ensure competitiveness with our trading partners.
 Further, canola’s low carbon advantage must be reflected in the Life Cycle Analysis model.

 Advocating for sound, science-based regulation